-Blood pressure drugs may offer benefits in valvular heart diseaseAugust 1st, 2011 in Medical research /
+Blood pressure drugs may offer benefits in valvular heart diseaseAugust 1, 2011 in Medicine & Health / Medical research

 Drugs used to treat blood pressure could offer significant benefits to patients with one of the most common forms of valvular heart disease, new research at the University of Dundee and NHS Tayside has revealed.

 Aortic stenosis - when the main valve between the heart and the rest of the body becomes narrowed - is one of the most common forms of valvular heart disease in the developed world, affecting around 5 % of the population and growing.